ministryofjustice/moj-frontend/docs/components/alert.md

   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>
   <strong class="govuk-warning-text__text">
     <span class="govuk-visually-hidden">Warning</span>
-    Do not make the alert auto-dismiss, for example disappear after a few seconds or when the user interacts with the page.
+    Do not set up the alert to auto-dismiss, for example to disappear after a few seconds or when the user interacts with the page.
 This is not accessible.
   </strong>
 </div>